eddie-englund/mock-piq-integration/readme.md

 #### With docker

-With docker all you need to install is ngrok.
+With docker all you need to install is ngrok and of course Docker.

 1. Go into the mock-piq-integraiton directory `cd my/path/to/mock-piq-integration`
 2. Use ngrok to tunnel port 3000 -> `./ngrok http 3000`.
 If you haven't already you can install it [here](https://ngrok.com/)